About Scenes

 - Button clicked (each button is a separate event)

-If your scene contains questions, these events are included:
+If your Scene contains questions, these events are included:

 - Survey displayed